Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Abstract

 \section{Abstract}

-Recent curriculum techniques in the post-training stage of LLMs have been widely observed to outperform non-curriculum approaches in enhancing reasoning performance, yet a principled understanding of why and to what extent they work remains elusive.
-To address this gap, we develop a theoretical framework grounded in the intuition that progressively learning through manageable steps is more efficient than directly tackling a hard reasoning task, provided each stage stays within the model’s effective competence.
-Under mild complexity conditions linking consecutive curriculum stages, we show that curriculum post-training avoids the exponential complexity bottleneck.
-To substantiate this result, drawing insights from the Chain-of-Thoughts (CoTs) solving mathematical problems such as Countdown and parity, we model CoT generation as a states-conditioned autoregressive reasoning tree, define a uniform-branching base model to capture pretrained behavior, and formalize curriculum stages as either depth-increasing (longer reasoning chains) or hint-decreasing (shorter prefixes) subtasks.
-Our analysis shows that, under outcome-only reward signals, reinforcement learning finetuning achieve high accuracy with polynomial sample complexity, whereas direct learning suffers from an exponential bottleneck.
-We further establish analogous guarantees for test-time scaling, where curriculum-aware querying reduces both reward oracle calls and sampling cost from exponential to polynomial order.
+Recent curriculum techniques in the post-training stage of LLMs have been empirically observed to outperform non-curriculum approaches in improving reasoning performance, yet a principled understanding of their effectiveness and limitations remains incomplete.
+To bridge this gap, we develop an abstract theoretical framework and identify sufficient conditions under which curriculum post-training yields exponential improvements in sample complexity.
+To substantiate this framework, we model the base model’s Chain-of-Thought generation as a state-conditioned autoregressive reasoning tree, and formalize curriculum subtasks as either depth-increasing curricula that progressively extend reasoning horizons or hint-decreasing curricula that gradually remove partial hints.
+Our analysis shows that reinforcement learning finetuning with both curriculum strategies achieves high accuracy with polynomial sample complexity, whereas non-curriculum counterpart encounters an exponential complexity bottleneck.
+We further establish analogous guarantees for test-time scaling.
+Empirical simulations support our theoretical findings.
+Code is available at \href{https://github.com/DakeBU/Curriculum-Post-training}{\nolinkurl{https://github.com/DakeBU/Curriculum-Post-training}}.